Toward a Safe Internet of Agents: Introduction

 \section{Introduction}

-We stand at a pivotal inflection point in the evolution of digital interaction and abstraction.
-The initial \textbf{World Wide Web} transformed a network of machines into an \textit{Internet of Content}, creating a global library of information for human consumption.
-The subsequent \textbf{Cloud and Mobile era} built upon this, creating an \textit{Internet of Services} where infrastructure was abstracted into programmable APIs, enabling interactive, on-demand applications.
-Today, a new paradigm is emerging from this foundation: the \textbf{Internet of Agents (IoA)}, often interchangeably referred to as the \textit{Agentic Web} or the \textit{Agentic Internet}.
+Digital interaction evolves through distinct paradigms.
+The World Wide Web created an \textit{Internet of Content}—a global information library for human consumption.
+The Cloud and Mobile era built an \textit{Internet of Services} with API-abstracted infrastructure enabling on-demand applications.
+Now emerges the \textit{Internet of Agents (IoA)}, also called the \textit{Agentic Web} or \textit{Agentic Internet}.